-We can help with your other pest control needs, for ants (carpenter ants), asian beetles, termites (drywood and subterranean), scorpions, millipedes, cockroaches, and grubs.
+We can help with your other pest control needs, for ants (carpenter ants), asian beetles, termites (drywood and subterranean), scorpions, spiders, wasps, millipedes, cockroaches, and grubs.
 We also help keep rodents at bay with critter control.

 Texas Pest Control License #: 0752604